 Stress Fracture (cont.)

-have had one stress fracture are at risk for developing a subsequent stress
+- Individuals who have had one stress fracture are at risk for developing a subsequent stress fracture.

 Must Read Articles Related to Stress Fracture